UBOS-tech/AI-Chatbot-Starter-Kit/README.md

 Please ensure these dependencies are installed and properly configured to utilize the full capabilities of the AI Bot.

+## Key Technologies

+### Node-RED
+A powerful tool for designing workflows and orchestrating integrations.
+Node-RED's visual interface allows seamless connection between various services and APIs, facilitating complex automation scenarios.

+### Chroma DB
+Utilized for scalable and efficient data storage, Chroma DB handles large datasets and supports rapid retrieval, ensuring quick access to information.

+### Pinecone
+Manages vector databases to handle complex data relationships and queries with high efficiency, essential for advanced search and recommendation functionalities.

+### MongoDB
+Provides a flexible, scalable database solution for storing and managing chatbot data and configurations, supporting diverse data models and structures.

-## Features
+## Technical Features

-UBOS AI Chatbot is a customizable, white-label solution designed to enhance customer service, efficiency, and engagement across various platforms using advanced AI models.
+### Custom GPT Training
+Train and fine-tune your GPT models on your data to create specialized conversational agents.
+Supports integration with various data sources, including Google Drive, Notion, and AWS S3.

-### Platform Integration
+### Multi-Platform Integration
-Deploy the chatbot on popular messaging platforms such as Telegram, WhatsApp, Instagram, Messenger, and integrate it into websites using a chat widget.
+Easily deploy chatbots across messaging platforms like Telegram, WhatsApp, Instagram, and Messenger.
+Use our chat widget for website integration.

-### Create Knowledge Bases
-Develop and manage multiple knowledge bases tailored to different sets of information, allowing the chatbot to provide context-specific responses.

-### Flexible Knowledge Base Input
+### Advanced Knowledge Management
-Add information to knowledge bases via multiple methods, including uploading files, inserting text directly, adding from websites, or using FAQs.
+Build and manage multiple knowledge bases with support for various input methods—file uploads, text entry, web scraping, and FAQs.

-### Customizable Bot Behavior
+### Dynamic Behavior Configuration
-Configure distinct behaviors for the chatbot per knowledge base, including setting specific responses, personalities, and managing unusual chat scenarios with predefined messages.
+Customize bot behavior per knowledge base with tailored responses, personalities, and handling of unusual chat scenarios.

-### Manage Unusual Chat Scenarios
-Set predefined messages for starting conversations and when the bot is unable to answer, ensuring smooth user interactions.

-### Knowledge Base Testing Tools
-Utilize built-in tools to test and refine your knowledge bases to ensure accuracy and functionality.

 ### Multi-language Support
-Support for 7 different languages to cater to a diverse audience.
+Implement chatbots in 7 different languages to cater to a global audience.

-### Affordable Pricing
-Competitive pricing for businesses of all sizes, making advanced chatbot technology accessible.

 ### Admin Panel CRM
-Monitor and manage conversations through a comprehensive admin panel, tracking interactions and gaining insights into customer behavior.
+Access a comprehensive admin panel to monitor and analyze chatbot interactions, gaining insights into user behavior and engagement.

 ## Technology Stack